-If the fault continues until the ignition is turned off, the audible fault warning will not be emitted every time the system is reactivated (by engaging the reverse gear or pressing the buttonPm).
+If the fault continues until the ignition is turned off, the audible warning of the fault will not be emitted every time the system is reactivated (by engaging the reverse gear or pressing the buttonPwl).
 Thus, the system ready indication will not sound either.
 Have the fault repaired by a Technical Service as soon as possible.

 If there is no ready signal or no acoustic warning signal, then the parking aid loudspeaker is faulty and may not warn of obstacles.
-To ensure that the system works properly, the sensors must be kept clean and free of ice and snow
+To ensure that the system works properly, the sensors must be kept clean and free of ice and snow.